 Applicants have the option to schedule their tests as soon as possible or, if they prefer, at a later date.
 You need to indicate your highest grade when you finished your high school curriculum and the reason why you didn’t complete school.

 You’ll also be asked about your preparation for the exam, but there’s no requirement to provide your race, gender, social security number, or ethnicity.
 Those questions are optional, so there’s no need to submit that information.

 Must I Take All 4 Subtests At Once?

 The four GED sub-exams are modular, independent tests.
 So you have the option to schedule the 4 GED sub-exams on the same day (if you can find a test center that can facilitate that), but you can also register for the exams one (or more) at a time and on different days.

 In practically all states, your test results count for as long as the current edition of the GED exam is used.
 Only New Mexico requires GED hopefuls to complete the entire GED battery within a 3-year timeframe.
-Students that schedule two GED sub-exams at the same time will only have a 10-minute break in between the exams.
+Students that schedule two GED sub-exams simultaneously will only have a 10-minute break between the exams.

 There are four states that offer the GED or HiSET exam at no cost at all to state residents: West Virginia, New York State, Maine, and Connecticut (though here, only students under 21 and veterans test for free; all others pay $13 per subtest).

 Then, there are also states to partially subsidize GED testing.
 In Maryland, for example, each subtest costs $11,25 but only for 1st-time candidates; all others pay $36 per subject.
 In Washington, DC, each subtest costs only $3.75 when taken at a test center, while in Arkansas, the four GED modules cost $4 each at a test center.
 We also see that an increasing number of states offer free GED testing to first-time testers.
 For a full overview by state, check out this page.